 If you’re asking yourself, “Where can I find a reliable and affordable motor rewinding service near me?” then you’re exactly where you need to be.
-Based out of Sheffield, we’re Beatson Fan & Motors.
+Based out of Sheffield, we’re Beatson Fan & Motors – one of the most experienced and esteemed electric motor suppliers in the UK.
 We have over 90 year experience in providing bespoke electric motor rewinding services near you.

 Benefits we offer with our motor rewinding services: